ying-tang/help-documentation/_drafts/Metadata_service_FAQ.md

 tags: [metadata, service, timeout, config drive]
 ---

-**Q. Why would you want to use the nova/neutron metadata service?**
+**Q. Why would you want to use the Nova/Neutron metadata service?**

-A. The nova/neutron metadata service is a way to inject customizations into instances via the network.
+A. The Nova/Neutron metadata service is a way to inject customizations into instances via the network.
 You may want to add SSH keys, passwords, hostnames, and custom scripts, for example.
-The metadata service runs on 169.254.169.254 and proxies commands it receives to nova.
+The metadata service runs on 169.254.169.254 and it proxies the commands it receives to Nova.

 **Q. What do I need in my guest OS to make use of the metadata service?**

 The guest OS must run a software package called `cloud-init` so that metadata can automatically work on boot up.
 During boot, `cloud-init` calls into the metadata service to customize the instances, based on metadata that the user passes in during the creation of the instance.

-**Q. Why would you NOT want to use the nova/neutron metadata service?**
+**Q. Why would you NOT want to use the Nova/Neutron metadata service?**

 A. Because it's implemented in a complicated way that sometimes fails.
 Neutron does not really run the metadata service.
 Instead, it runs a proxy for metadata.
 The actual metadata service is owned by Nova.
 You can see a diagram of how the service works at: